Skip to content

 SuccessThe grant was successful with the following returned in the response:

-• A hash representing the SHA-256 hash of values provided by the client in the grant initialization request (interact.finish.nonce), and the values in the response returned from your authorization server (interact.finish).
+• A hash representing the SHA-256 hash of values provided by the client in the grant initialization request (interact.finish.nonce), and the values in the response returned from the authorization server (interact.finish).

-• The interact_ref that identifies the interaction on your authorization server alongside the hash
+• The interact_ref that identifies the interaction on the authorization server alongside the hash

 • The URI of the grant initialization request (e.g., https://www.auth-server.com)